brain-image-library/bil_site/README.md

 generated from the previous command.
 Note: certain characters will throw off the config parser.
 The easiest thing to do is to just generate a different key.

+You'll also want to change IMG_DATA_USER to whatever PSC username you have on DXC.
+You could also change the IMG_DATA_HOST to say your local machine for offline testing.
+The way this will work in production is still being determind.
+It likely will be handled by one account that assigns the appropriate permissions.

+Next, we'lll set up the database and create a super user:

     python manage.py makemigrations
     python manage.py migrate --run-syncdb
     python manage.py createsuperuser